larry-k88/PY101/study_guides/study_guide.md

 + see [logical operators](#logical-and-or-not)
 + truthiness can be combined with short-circuiting as follows:
-  + logical operators don't always return True or False - they care about the truthiness and return the final expression they evaluate:
+  + logical operators don't always return `True` or `False` - they care about the truthiness and return the *final expression* that they evaluate:

         3 and 'foo'    --> 'foo'
         0 and 3        --> 0